ayeressian/db-viewer-component/README.md

 #### Properties
 Name | Description
 --- | ---
 `schema` | Get and set schema for viewer.
 This will override the html src attribute.
 Note: src attribute accepts the address of viewer-schema and schema property accepts javascript object as viewer-schema.
-The viwer-schema should follow [this](https://github.com/ayeressian/db-viewer-component/blob/new-events-methods/src/validation-schema.json) json schema.
+The viwer-schema should follow [this](https://raw.githubusercontent.com/ayeressian/db-viewer-component/new-events-methods/src/validation-schema.json) json schema.
 Note the only way that db-viewer can alter the schema is by adding position of tables.
 `src` | Set viewer-schema url.
 It should follow [this](https://github.com/ayeressian/db-viewer-component/blob/new-events-methods/src/validation-schema.json) json schema.
+An example of schema can be found [here](https://raw.githubusercontent.com/ayeressian/db-viewer-component/master/example/schema/school.json).
 It has the same effect as the src attribute.
+An example of schema can be found [here](https://raw.githubusercontent.com/ayeressian/db-viewer-component/master/example/schema/school.json).
 `scrollLeft` | Get and set scrolling position from left.
 `scrollTop` | Get and set scrolling position from top.
 #### Methods